 Most common Rugby injuries are caused by direct impact or trauma, often from a collision with an opponent.

 AC joint separation

 AC joint separation or AC joint sprain is an injury to the ligament that holds the acromioclavicular joint together at the top of the shoulder.
-It is usually caused by fall onto an outstretched arm.
+It is usually caused by a fall onto an outstretched arm.
 Getting early treatment and support taping is important to avoid long-term problems or shoulder deformity.